tfstack/terraform-aws-wafv2/examples/s3-logging/README.md

-# WAF S3 Logging Demo - Extensive Configuration Example
+# WAF with S3 Logging Extensive Configuration Example

 This example demonstrates **comprehensive S3 logging configuration** for AWS WAFv2 with a focus on all available logging options.
 This is a direct S3 logging implementation (not via Kinesis Firehose).